holoviz/holoviews/doc/Tutorials/index.rst

   Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures supported by HoloViews.

+* `Pandas Conversion: <Pandas_Conversion>`_
+  Using HoloViews the DFrame conversion wrapper to convert pandas dataframes into HoloViews components.

 * `Pandas and Seaborn: <Pandas_Seaborn>`_
-  Using HoloViews with the external Pandas and Seaborn libraries.
+  Specialized visualizations provided by pandas and seaborn.

 Reference Notebooks